-Do not wait for a national policy
+Do not wait

-Ideally, planning for implementation - by means of different sector plans - begins after a comprehensive national policy for improving young children's development has been created.
+Ideally, planning for implementation - by means of different sector plans - begins after a multisectoral national policy for improving young children's development has been created.
 In practice, this does not always happen.
 In fact, planning and implementation are often catalysts for confirming policy objectives.